runar-labs/runar-swift/swift-serializer/SWIFT_ALIGNMENT.md

 Rust:
 - Keeps the original buffer (`Arc<[u8]>`) and slice offsets in `LazyDataWithOffset` to avoid copies.
-- On access, decrypts if needed, then CBOR‑decodes to the requested type, with fallbacks and registry integration.
+- On access, decrypts if needed, then CBOR‑decodes to the requested type, with registry integration.

 Findings in Swift:
 - `LazyData` stores a `Data` copy of the payload rather than the full original buffer with offsets.